HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 Here, 0.00 represents the worst score whereas 1.00 represents the best score.
 68% of mobile pages are scoring between 0.9 and 1.0 on Lighthouse's minified JavaScript audit, whereas the figure for desktop pages is 79%.
-This means that on mobile, about 31% of pages have opportunities to ship minified JavaScript, whereas that figure for desktop pages is just over 20%.
+This means that on mobile, 32% of pages have opportunities to ship minified JavaScript, whereas that figure for desktop pages is 21%.

+{# TODO(editors): This metric corresponds to the 3P chapter, not the JS chapter.
+Edit this to ensure that the metadata links to the right source sheet/query. #}

 {{ figure_markup(
     image="lighthouse-unminified-bytes.png",
-    caption="Size of unminified JavaScript.",
+    caption="Distribution of the potential savings by minifying JavaScript.", description="TODO",
-    description="TODO",
     chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1309849294&format=interactive",
-    sheets_gid="1537684190",
+    sheets_gid="442223364",
     sql_file="distribution_of_lighthouse_unminified_js_by_3p.sql"
   )
 }}

-At the median, we see that pages audited by Lighthouse are shipping around 12 KB of unminified JavaScript.
+At the median, we see that pages are shipping around 12 KB of JavaScript that can be minified.
 By the time we get to the 75th and 90th percentiles, however, that number jumps quite a bit, from 34 KB to about 76 KB.
-Third-parties are pretty good throughout, up until we get to the 90th percentile, however, where they're shipping around 18.8 KB of unminified JavaScript.
+Third-parties are pretty good throughout, up until we get to the 90th percentile, however, where they're shipping around 19 KB of unminified JavaScript.

 {{ figure_markup(
     image="lighthouse-unminified-avg.png",